DarrylBayliss/Jetpack-Compose-For-Google-Maps-Samples/README.md

 Follow the instructions on the [Maps SDK for Android](https://developers.google.com/maps/documentation/android-sdk/get-api-key) pages if you need to create an API key.

 3. Build and run the app.

-4. To run a different sample update the name of the Activity in `AndroidManifest.xml` and run the app.

 # Contributing